ourworldventures/ourworld_books_OLD/content/ow_znz_company/ppp/ppp_licenses_corporate.md

 ## Corporate Licences

-### highlights of service
+### Highlights of service

 - establishments of companies in a sandbox (OurTown) in most automated way
 - full TAX revenue collection done in automatic way
 - registration automated as much as possible
-- OurHub automates the workpermits, company and resident registration system on the [CDB Ledger](/ourinternet/ourledger/ourledger.md)
+- OurHub automates the workpermits, company and resident registration system on the [OurLedger Ledger](/ourinternet/ourledger/ourledger.md)
     - Aim is to allow new residents to be registered < 1 week
     - Each new resident gets checked (fraud, ...): cost +-1000 USD for normal person
     - Need to see how to integrate with ZNZ existing systems...